-A church leader in neighbouring Uganda confirmed that that the ADF are “mercilessly killing Christians”.
+A church leader in neighboring Uganda confirmed that that the ADF are “mercilessly killing Christians.”
 He added that many people are fleeing north-eastern DRC and seeking refuge in western Uganda.

 The village of Masambo is in the North Kivu province of north-eastern DRC.

-These attacks are part of a spate of violence across North Kivu and its neighbouring province of Ituri, much of it carried out by Islamists.
+These attacks are part of a spate of violence across North Kivu and its neighboring province of Ituri, much of it carried out by Islamists.

 In March 2022 more than 50 people in Ituri and at least 30 in North Kivu were killed in attacks by the ADF.

 The two provinces were placed in a state of emergency (known as a “state of siege”) by DRC President Felix Tshisekedi in May 2021.
 This state has yet to be lifted.